-To open the device manager with the command line, open run command screen by pressing Windows logo and R on the keyboard.
-Now you need to type “ devmgmt.msc” to open device manager.
+To open the device manager with the command line, open the run command screen by pressing the Windows logo and R on the keyboard.
+Now you need to type “ devmgmt.msc” to open the device manager.

 Right-click on This-PC or My-Computer on the desktop and open its properties.
-Now from the left sidebar in the next screen, you can open Device manager.
+Now from the left sidebar on the next screen, you can open Device manager.

 Power User Menu

-This is one of the quickest ways to open device manager in Windows 10.
-Right click on start menu icon on the left bottom of the screen and select device manager from the list.
+This is one of the quickest ways to open the device manager in Windows 10.
+Right-click on the start menu icon on the left bottom of the screen and select device manager from the list.
 Alternatively, you can open the power-user menu by pressing the Windows Logo key and X on the keyboard.

-Open the control panel and look for device manager from the various settings available.
+Open the control panel and look for the device manager from the various settings available.

 How to use Device Manager

 After opening the device manager, navigate to the device.
-For example, you want to update the drivers of display adapter.
-Navigate to display adapter heading in the device list.
-Now expand the display adapter heading and next, you can see the name of graphics adapter of your system.
-Here, in this case as you can see the adapter’s name is Intel HD graphics 5500.
-Now right click on it and open the properties or just double-click on it.
+For example, you want to update the drivers of the display adapter.
+Navigate to the display adapter heading in the device list.
+Now expand the display adapter heading and next, you can see the name of the graphics adapter of your system.
+Here, in this case, as you can see the adapter’s name is Intel HD graphics 5500.
+Now right-click on it and open the properties or just double-click on it.
 Next, you can do whatever you want to select from the various options available.

 Final Words on Device Manager

 So, we see that the device manager is a vital tool of Microsoft Management Console to convey to us the problems and error codes of the connected hardware devices.
-You can take important clues from device manager to troubleshoot system related issues.
+You can take important clues from the device manager to troubleshoot system-related issues.